kluctl/kluctl/docs/gitops/spec/v1beta1/kluctldeployment.md

 To enforce periodic full deployments even if nothing has changed, `spec.deployInterval` can be used to specify an interval at which forced deployments must be performed by the controller.

 The KluctlDeployment reconciliation can be suspended by setting `spec.suspend` to `true`.
+Suspension will however not prevent manual reconciliation requests via the `kluctl gitops` sub-commands.

 The controller can be told to reconcile the KluctlDeployment outside of the specified interval by annotating the KluctlDeployment object with `kluctl.io/request-reconcile`.